 Streamline Your Setup

 Ideally, you've verified the equipment of the venue ahead of time and can comfortably rely on it.
-That said, you're often going to be bringing your own setup for certain gigs, especially coming up.
+That said, you're often going to be bringing your own setup for certain gigs, especially as you’re first coming up.
 If this is the case, bring gear that can be setup and broken down quickly.
 Shows run late, and the last thing you want is your time slot getting further shortened because it takes you 10 minutes to move the in house gear and setup your controller.
 Do whatever you can to shave time off of setup.
 Learn Traktor, Serato, and CDJs if possible so you can use most built in setups.
 If you have to bring your own gear, plug in as much ahead of time as possible.
-I was notorious for sitting in the greenroom of Santos Party House plugging in Traktor and hard drives BEFORE I was told to bring my gear on stage.
+I was notorious for sitting in the greenroom of Santos Party House plugging in Traktor gear and cables becore I was told to bring my gear on stage.
 It ensured there were a few less things to do during the switchover.

 Pack a Get Out of Jail Card

 Sound effects are great for hooks or to add emphasis to things an MC says in between songs.
 It's pretty typical to hear a massive explosion or 302 gunshots at the end of a track too.
 That said, don't be afraid to think out of the box with sound effects.
 Ask the rapper you're working with for some ideas, and make it a part of the brand.
 I loved DJing for Lakutis, because he gave me free reign to use Street Fighter sounds and the "Yeaaaa baby" from Austin Powers.
 I mapped them to pads on a controller and we had a grand old time cracking the crowd up.